pepetd/pepetd.github.io/_posts/2022-06-28-my-journey-with-midjourney.md

 </table>
 </center>

-Now this AI is not perfect and learning how to write a good prompt takes practice, you will need to understanding the "language" of how the AI processes the prompts.
+Now this AI is not perfect and learning how to write a good prompt takes practice, you will need to understand the "language" of how the AI processes the prompts.
 You will get some interesting results along the way, but that is not necessarily a bad thing!
-These "happy accidents", as I like to call them, are simply adding ideas to your imagination as well as teaching you how to better control the AI.
+These "happy accidents" as I like to call them, are simply adding ideas to your imagination as well as teaching you how to better control the AI through the prompts.

 <center>
 <table>